Question: When is the deadline for application?

 Question: How will the interview be arranged for applicants outside Hong Kong?

 In principle interview is a necessary process for each admitted applicant.
 For applicants in Mainland China, we will arrange interviews in Shenzhen.
 You need to make your own travel arrangement to attend the interview.
-For overseas applicants, sometimes there is special arrangement, e.g. telephone interview.
+For overseas applicants, sometimes there is special arrangement, e.g. video conference interview.
 But whenever possible, we require the applicant to attend face-to-face interview.

 Question: When will the interviews be held?